socket-es/socket-users_management/README.md

 The configurable variables for this role include:

 - `group_list`: A list of dictionaries defining the groups to be created.
-Each dictionary should have the `name` key and optionally the `state` key default present.
+Each dictionary should have the following keys:
+  - `name`: Name of the group on system.
+  - `state`: The state of the group (present or absent), default is `present`.
+  - `sudo`: Allow sudo to group on system with full permissions, default is `false`.
 - `users_list`: A list of dictionaries defining the users to be created.
 Each dictionary should have the following keys:
   - `user`: The username.
   - `password`: The hashed user's password.
   - `groups`: The groups the user belongs to.
+And the principal group for home folder is the first group in the groups list.
+  - `chmod`: Set custom chmod for user home, default is `700`.
   - `shell`: The user's shell.
   - `createhome`: Whether to create the home directory, default is `true`.
   - `comment`: A comment about the user.